ubahnverleih/WoBike/Bird.md

 As a result you get something like this: `{"id":"2b932653-b9e9-4bbe-a7e2-3d231b9877ba","token":"eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJBVVRIIiwidXNlcl9pZCI6IjAzNjg0ODU2LTkwNmItNDY4OC04ODM3LTY1NTRkYzViOGVhMyIsImRldmljZV9pZCI6IjhCMUYwN0I0LTU5OEMtNDI0NS04REMxLTUzMTJFNjY4ODQyOSIsImV4cCI6MTU1OTQ2OTkxMH0.-UpZHkI9VMolxvvhjJc6qvQXkriynVQNm2PVZf63EQM"}`

 We need the `token` for our location requests.
-This tokens invalidate after some time, so it could be you have to generate a new, or renew the token with the same request (on a renew Request with same request data, you don't get the token again, but an expire date).
+This tokens invalidate after some time, so it could be you have to generate a new, or renew the token with the same request.
+(To renew do the same Requst with same request data, you don't get the token again, but an expire date).

 Now you can request the locations of the Scooters: